 How to acquire a permanent residence as a non-EU expat?

-The third requirement to receiving a permanent residence in the Netherlands is integration.
-Integration is tested through a civic official integration exam.
-The Dutch government has recently increased the Dutch language requirement for attaining a permanent residence from level A2 to B1.
+One of the key requirements for obtaining permanent residence in the Netherlands is integration, which is assessed through the official civic integration exam (Inburgeringsexamen).
+As part of this integration process, the Dutch government has increased the language proficiency requirement from level A2 to B1.